Shema: V'ahavta

 Then verse 7 goes on to remind the community to remember all the commandments and to "teach them diligently to your children and speak of them when you sit down and when you walk, when you lie down and when you rise", to recite the words of God when retiring or rising; to bind those words "on thy arm and thy head" (classically Jewish oral tradition interprets as tefillin), and to "inscribe them on the door-posts of your house and on your gates" (referring to mezuzah).

 V'haya im shamoa

 The passage following the Shema and V'ahavta relates to the issue of reward and punishment.
 It contains the promise of reward for serving God with all one's heart, soul, and might (Deut 11:13) and for the fulfillment of the laws.
-It also contains punishment for transgression.
+It also contains punishment for transgression, largely relating to harvest resources and being expelled from the land of Israel.
 It also contains a repetition of the contents of the first portion - but this time spoken to the second person plural, whereas the first portion is directed to the individual, this time it is directed to the whole community.